Statistics

 Note 1: These rates are calculated based on in merit decisions only, excluding non in merit rejections.

-Note 2: these rates are calculated based on total decisions.
+Note 2: These rates are calculated based on total decisions.
 For calculation of these percentages, formal decisions are counted as neither protection nor rejection decisions, but as a separate category.
+Formal decisions represented 25.12% of total decisions in 2024.

 Adults Children